This post contains affiliate links.

 **Bonus** Non-pan need >>> Cookie cutters

-- Baking pans- Generally make cakes, brownies, bars, cornbreads, lasagna, casseroles, cobblers, roasting foods, forming and making large quantities of some meat substitute.
+- Baking pans- Generally make cakes, brownies, bars, corn breads, lasagna, casseroles, cobblers, roasting foods, forming and making large quantities of some meat substitute.
 Example: Creating a beef substitute for stew or “meat” and potatoes.
-Wheat gluten is a great tool for those without sensitivity or intolerance and can been used in addition to other food items to create lovely meals.
+Wheat gluten is a great tool for those without sensitivity or intolerance and can be used in addition to other food items to create lovely meals.
 Most items made in this type of pan will last us from 2 days to a week.

 The major problem comes when trying to shape it, so for some dishes like the one above, you can press it into the pan and bake, or wrap with foil steam and bake, depending on texture desired.
 Use cookie cutters for shaping the food into manageable portions or just for aesthetics.
 The scraps can be saved for “meat” pies, pockets, stew, etc. ( Keep on the look out for some of my meat substitute recipes made with wheat gluten.)

 - Muffin pan – These are very versatile depending on the type you buy.
 The nonstick muffin tin is very useful, but unless you are good at getting things out of them, try the silicone muffin cups.
 They are reusable and you can peel them off of meat substitutes, softer savory bean cakes ( so much trial and error), nut cheeses, and personal serving for lunch.
 I definitely have been known to keep my family in a supply of breakfast style muffins.